Simple and Optimal Sublinear Algorithms for Mean Estimation: Introduction

 where $\|x\| = \sqrt{\sum_{i=1}^d x_i^2}$ denotes the Euclidean norm.
 It is well known that the mean of the point set $A$ minimizes this expression.
 We say that $c$ is a $(1+\varepsilon)$-approximate mean, if the cost of $c$ is within a $(1+\varepsilon)$ factor of the cost of the optimal mean.

-The exact sample complexity for obtaining approximate means is still an open problem. \citet{InabaKI94} showed that $\varepsilon^{-1}$ uniform samples are necessary and sufficient for the empirical mean to be a $(1+\varepsilon)$-approximate mean on expectation.
+The exact sample complexity for obtaining approximate means is still an open problem. \citet{InabaKI94} showed that $\varepsilon^{-1}$ uniform and independent samples are necessary and sufficient for the empirical mean to be a $(1+\varepsilon)$-approximate mean on expectation.
 To extend this to a high probability guarantee, that is, a success probability of $1-\delta$, $O(\varepsilon^{-1}\delta^{-1})$ samples are sufficient.
-Unfortunately, this bound is tight when using the empirical mean\footnote{We give a proof of this in Section \ref{sec:lb}.}. \citet{Cohen-AddadSS21} improved the dependence on the probability of failure by achieving a sample complexity of $\tilde{O}(\varepsilon^{-5}\log^2 \delta^{-1})$, at the cost of a significantly worse dependency on $\varepsilon$.
+Unfortunately, this bound is tight when using the empirical mean (see Appendix \ref{sec:lb}). \citet{Cohen-AddadSS21} improved the dependence on the probability of failure by achieving a sample complexity of $\tilde{O}(\varepsilon^{-5}\log^2 \delta^{-1})$, at the cost of a significantly worse dependency on $\varepsilon$.
 In the same paper, the authors also gave a lower bound of $\Omega(\varepsilon^{-1})$ for any sublinear algorithm succeeding with constant probability, showing that the result by \citet{InabaKI94} is optimal in the constant success probability regime.
 Subsequently, \cite{9996923} presented an algorithm with $O\left(\varepsilon^{-1}d(\log^2d \cdot\log(d\varepsilon^{-1}) + \log \delta^{-1})\log\delta^{-1}\right)$ queries, which combines the tight dependency on $\varepsilon$ from \cite{InabaKI94} with the improved dependency on $\delta$ from \citet{Cohen-AddadSS21}, at the cost of a dependency on the dimension.
 Recently, \citet{woodruff2024coresets} achieved almost best of all worlds trade-offs with a sample complexity of $O(\varepsilon^{-1}(\log \varepsilon^{-1} +\log \delta^{-1})\log \delta^{-1})$.